yonasBSD/socat/README.md

 script might fail to determine some features

-If you have problems with the OpenSSL library, you can apply the option "--disable-openssl" to configure.
+If you have problems with the OpenSSL library, you can apply the option `--disable-openssl` to configure.

-If you have problems with the readline library or (n)curses, you can apply the option "--disable-readline" to configure.
+If you have problems with the readline library or (n)curses, you can apply the option `--disable-readline` to configure.

-If you have problems with the tcp wrappers library, you can apply the option "--disable-libwrap" to configure.
+If you have problems with the tcp wrappers library, you can apply the option `--disable-libwrap` to configure.

-If you still get errors or a tremendous amount of warnings you can exclude the features for system call tracing and file descriptor analyzing by applying the options "--disable-sycls --disable-filan" to configure.
+If you still get errors or a tremendous amount of warnings you can exclude the features for system call tracing and file descriptor analyzing by applying the options `--disable-sycls --disable-filan` to configure.

 You still need the functions vsnprintf and snprintf that are in the GNU libc, but might not be available with some proprietary libc's.